BDF-manual-maintenance/BDF-manual-en/source/guide/Gaussian-Basis-Sets.rst

 .. _ecp-bas:

-Pseudopotential basis groups
+Pseudopotential basis sets
 ------------------------------------------------

 The Effective Core Potential (ECP) includes the Pseudopotential (PP) and the Model Core Potential (MCP).
 The PP in quantum chemical calculations is not fundamentally different from the PP in plane wave calculations, except that it is expressed in a concise analytic form.
 Most quantum chemistry software, including BDF, supports PP, but fewer quantum chemistry software support MCP, so the names ECP and PP can be used interchangeably without ambiguity.

-The pseudopotential basis group needs to be used in conjunction with the pseudopotential, and the basis functions describe only the valence level electrons of the atoms.
-When heavier elements are involved in the system, the pseudopotential basis group is usually used for them, while the normal basis group is used for the other atoms as usual.
-The Lan series, the Stuttgart series, and the cc-pVnZ-PP series all belong to this group.
-For ease of recall, the pseudopotential basis groups of some lighter elements are actually non-relativistic all-electron basis groups, such as the Def2 series of basis groups for elements before the fifth period.
+The pseudopotential basis set needs to be used in conjunction with the pseudopotential, and the basis functions describe only the valence level electrons of the atoms.
+When heavier elements are involved in the system, the pseudopotential basis set is usually used for them, while the normal basis set is used for the other atoms as usual.
+The Lan series, the Stuttgart series, and the cc-pVnZ-PP series all belong to this set.
+For ease of recall, the pseudopotential basis sets of some lighter elements are actually non-relativistic all-electron basis sets, such as the Def2 series of basis sets for elements before the fifth period.

 .. _soecp-bas:

-The pseudopotential basis groups are divided into scalar pseudopotential basis groups and spin-orbit coupled pseudopotential (SOECP) basis groups, depending on whether the pseudopotential contains a spin-orbit coupling term or not.
+The pseudopotential basis sets are divided into scalar pseudopotential basis sets and spin-orbit coupled pseudopotential (SOECP) basis sets, depending on whether the pseudopotential contains a spin-orbit coupling term or not.

-.. table:: BDF基组库中的标准赝势基组
+.. table:: the standard pseudopotential basis sets in BDF basis set library
     :widths: auto
     :class: longtable